Scottish independence: 19 October 2023 proposed as date for referendum

 Scotland's first minister has proposed 19 October 2023 as the date for another referendum on independence.

-Nicola Sturgeon said the question would be the same as in the last referendum in 2014 - "Should Scotland be an independent country".
+Nicola Sturgeon said the question would be the same as in the last referendum in 2014: "Should Scotland be an independent country?".

 Ms Sturgeon said she would be writing to Prime Minister Boris Johnson to ask for formal consent for the vote to be held.